mccagigal/datasciencecoursera/Getting_Cleaning/CodeBook.md

 ## Descriptions of the measurements

 In 'tidy.txt' file, the columns represent measurements on the mean and standard deviation for each measurement of the raw data of Human Activity Recognition Using Smartphones Dataset.
+Acceleration measurements (Acc) are expresed in standard gravity units 'g' and the angular velocity vectors (gyro) are in radians/second.

 * "tBodyAcc-mean()-X"
 * "tBodyAcc-mean()-Y"